vielhuber/chefcookie/README.md

 this only gets executed when you call `resolve()` inside your custom tracking function.

+#### reopening

+the cookie banner is shown always, if no consent is saved.\
+if done so, it is shown again, after the cookie expired (see the `expiration` setting).\
+you can open the banner manually again by calling `cc.open()`.

 #### event tracking

-chefcookie additionally comes with event tracking for all major analytics platforms:
+chefcookie additionally comes with event tracking for all major analytics platforms.\
+you can even use this feature with side loaded scripts.

 ```js
 window.addEventListener('load', e => {